-- (a) determining the Net Asset Value of the relevant Class which is effective on the Dealing Day on which the redemption is effected; and - (b) deducting from the amount calculated under (a) above such sum as the Manager considers represents an appropriate provision for Duties and Charges, provided that the Manager may waive such charges at any time; - (c) dividing the amount calculated under (b) above by the number of Shares in that Class which are then in issue; and - (d) rounding the resulting amount to such number of decimal places as the Manager may from time to time determine.
+- (a) determining the Net Asset Value of the relevant Class which is effective on the Dealing Day on which the redemption is effected; and - (b) deducting from the amount calculated under (a) above such sum as the Manager or its delegate considers represents an appropriate provision for Duties and Charges, provided that the Manager may waive such charges at any time; - (c) dividing the amount calculated under (b) above by the number of Shares in that Class which are then in issue; and - (d) rounding the resulting amount to such number of decimal places as the Manager or its delegate may from time to time determine.

-In the case of a Shareholder who has not provided a Declaration, the Redemption Price will be reduced by an amount equal to any Irish tax due on the redemption of Shares and such amount shall be remitted to the Irish Revenue Commissioners by the Manager.
+In the case of a Shareholder who has not provided a Declaration, the Redemption Price will be reduced by an amount equal to any Irish tax due on the redemption of Shares and such amount shall be remitted to the Irish Revenue Commissioners by the Manager or its delegate.